douglas-student/licitawatch/readme.md

 ## Project Description

 **LicitaWatch** automates the process of monitoring public bids on municipal websites.
-It scrapes bid pages, checks the details, and extracts information from attached documents such as PDFs, DOCXs, CSVs, and more.
+It scrapes bid pages, checks the details, and extracts information from attached documents such as PDFs and DOCXs.
 After processing, it returns a JSON with the extracted data, making access and analysis easier.

 The project aims to be a low-cost solution using serverless AWS services like Lambda, Step Functions, and S3, allowing for efficient and scalable execution.